- Online: January, May, September

-JCU’s Master of Education is structured to allow you to pursue your interests and personal career goals.
-You can choose to complete the Master of Education through one of two options: all coursework with a major in Educational Leadership or Career Development, which feature coursework only, or a major in Educational Research, which includes the completion of a small-scale research project.
+JCU’s Master of Education gives you the flexibility to pursue your interests and personal career goals.
+Choose a major in Educational Leadership or Career Development, which feature coursework only, or a major in Educational Research, which includes the completion of a small-scale research project.
 Have your experience recognised with up to12 credit points of credit for elective studies.
 This is for five or more years of full-time equivalent professional experience.

-Gain the advanced knowledge, experience and skills to be a teacher, educator and leader in education, making a difference at a personal, organisational and policy level.
-Learn how to lead for effective change, enhancement or improvement.
-JCU Master of Education graduates are highly valued for their strong transferrable skills and understanding of the needs and challenges faced by communities in the Tropics.
+Gain the advanced knowledge, experience and skills to be a leader in Education, making a difference at a personal, organisational and policy level.
+Learn how to lead for effective change, enhancement and improvement.
+JCU Master of Education graduates are highly valued for their strong transferrable skills and understanding of diverse communities’ educational needs.

 Inherent requirements are the identified abilities, attributes, skills, and behaviours that must be demonstrated, during the learning experience, to successfully complete a course.
 These abilities, attributes, skills, and behaviours preserve the academic integrity of the University’s learning, assessment,and accreditation processes, and where applicable, meet the standards of a profession.
 For more information please review the inherent requirements for the Master of Education.
 Additional information

 Masters Degree (Coursework) (AQF Level 9)